Raising the Bar of AI-generated Image Detection with CLIP: CLIP for synthetic image detection

 \subsection{Influence of the reference set content}

-We discovered that not only the size but also the quality of the reference set images impacts heavily on performance.
-This probably does not need proof if we think about a very small reference set, like 10+10 images, where low quality or low diversity would spell catastrophe.
-However, something similar happens also when a larger reference set is used.
+We found that not only the quantity but also the quality of images in the reference set significantly impacts performance.
+This is intuitive with a very small reference set, like 10+10 images, where low quality or limited diversity could have catastrophic consequences.
+However, similar effects are observed even with a larger reference set.
 Tab.~\ref{tab:content} shows the results in terms of AUC obtained using various combination of real and synthetic images in the reference set, that is, (Real, Synth) $\in \{ {\rm COCO, LSUN} \} \times \{ {\rm Latent, ProGAN}\}$, with and without augmentation.
-In all cases, the reference set has size 10000+10000.
-Results are clearly affected by the specific combination.
-Indeed, there is a marked impairment when the LSUN dataset is used instead of COCO to draw the real samples and also, to a lesser extent, when ProGAN is used instead of Latent for the synthetic images.
-We conjecture that both LSUN and ProGAN are not diverse enough to describe adequately the decision domain.
-Moreover, LSUN has several polarizations not included in COCO, the images of LSUN represent only few well-defined categories, have all the same size, and are compressed most of them with the same quality factor.
-In Tab.~\ref{tab:content}, we see that data augmentation only marginally reduces the effects of the used dataset.
+In all cases, the reference set has size 10,000+10,000.
+Results are clearly influenced by the specific combination.
+Indeed, considerable degradation occurs when the LSUN dataset is used instead of COCO to draw the real samples and, to a lesser extent, when using ProGAN instead of Latent for the synthetic images.
+We conjecture that both LSUN and ProGAN lack the diversity necessary to adequately describe the decision domain.
+Furthermore, unlike COCO, the LSUN dataset exhibits several biases: the images represent only a few well-defined categories, have all the same size, and most of them are compressed with the same quality factor.
+In Tab.~\ref{tab:content}, we see that data augmentation only marginally reduces the effects of the dataset used.